tangowithcode/tango_with_django_2/manuscript/chapter9-user-authentication.md

 I>
 I> You can check what packages are installed in your (virtual) environment by issuing the command `pip list`.

-To make the `UserProfile` model data accessible via the Django admin Web interface, import the new `UserProfile` model to Rango's `admin.py` module.
+To make the `UserProfile` model data accessible via the Django admin web interface, import the new `UserProfile` model to Rango's `admin.py` module.

 {lang="python",linenos=off}
 	from rango.models import UserProfile